 2. Start with small and manageable trips

-You don’t have to start with big adventures to get your kids to start travelling.
+You don’t jump into a big adventure like visiting England with your kids to get your kids to start travelling.
 We started with a small weekend road trip when our babies were young.

 Travel is about being in a place that’s new to you.
 It can be the town next door, not just a city on the other side of the world.
 Starting small helps you gauge how your family travels.
 It allows you to make adjustments to your travel style, so that when you do take a bigger trip, you have a better idea of what works and doesn’t work for your family.